MRK WP - The WordPress Professionals

 - Site Title

-In the image below, you can see the way the word ‘Archives’ appears in ‘Search Appearance’.
-On the other hand, you can also see how this word appears in search results.
+In the image below, you can see how the word ‘Archives’ appears in ‘Search Appearance’.
+On the other hand, you can see how this word appears in search results.

-In order to remove archives from HTML titles, highlight the word ‘Archives‘.
+To remove archives from HTML titles, highlight the word ‘Archives ‘.
 Then proceed to delete it.

 6. Remove archives from other taxonomies in WordPress